Term of Award

 The purpose of this study was to explore body dissatisfaction and other sociocultural factors as predictors of body image perceptions in college-aged sorority and non-sorority women.
 The Social Attitudes Towards Appearance Questionnaire (SATAQ-3) (Thompson et al, 2004), the Body Dissatisfaction subscale of the Eating Disorders Inventory 3 (EDI-3) (Garner, 2004), the Body Image Assessment (BIA) (Williamson et. al., 1985), the Mother Influence Scale, Parent Involvement Scale and the Peer Influence Scale (Thompson, Heinberg, Altabe, & Tantleff-Dunn, 1998) were used.
 The sample for this study included a total of 502 college age women N sorority = 322 and Nnon-sorority= 180.
 Data analysis includes independent sample t=tests, Pearson correlations were conducted on EDI-3 and Body Image Assessment scores (BIA) by Greek membership.
 Multiple regression was used to analyze sociocultural influences and EDI-3 Body Dissatisfaction scores by Greek membership.
 Results indicated that body image perceptions of both sorority and non-sorority women were significantly affected by peer and media influences.
 The level of statistical significance was set at α = .05.

 Winston, Kiley Elizabeth, "Body Dissatisfaction and Other Sociocultural Factors as Predictors of Body Image Perceptions in Sorority and Non-Sorority Women" (2006).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 631.